 Mohammad Sadoghi is an Assistant Professor in the Computer Science Department at Purdue University.
 Previously, he was a Research Staff Member at IBM T.J.
-Watson in December 2012.
-Mohammad was a Ph.D student working with Professor Hans-Arno Jacobsen in Computer Science at the University of Toronto, and he was a member of Middleware Systems Research Group (MSRG) and Database Group.
+Watson Research Center for three years.
+He received his PhD from the Computer Science department at the University of Toronto in 2013, where he was a member of Middleware Systems Research Group (MSRG) and Database Group.
 He was the recipient of the Ontario Graduate Scholarship (2006-2007) and the NSERC Canada Graduate Scholarship (2007-2008, 2009-2011).

 Mohammad current research focuses on high-performance real-time data analytics systems (e.g., computational advertising, computational finance, and complex event processing) in the context of designing novel data structures and (parallel) algorithms and utilizing modern hardware advances, especially multi-core computing, emerging hardware (e.g., FPGA and GPU), and solid state disks(e.g., flash and phase change memory).
 In addition, he is interested in uncertainty and inconsistency that arise in integrating heterogeneous data sources on the web.